519984307/QtDatabaseAccessorSingleton/README.md

 # QtDatabaseAccessorSingleton
-Template Database Accessor with threads
+Template Database Accessor in a separate thread